Historical Apoplexy · State Legislative Adaptations · Vermont

 THE CSA MODEL AT SCALE:

-(h) Community Supported Agriculture — in which the consumer
+(h) Community Supported Agriculture, in which the consumer

 pays the farmer directly and receives produce without retail

-markup — is practiced extensively throughout Vermont.
-Vermont
+markup, is practiced extensively throughout Vermont.
+CSA

-CSA is Division I's philosophy at farm-stand scale: at-cost
+philosophy at farm-stand scale: at-cost

 distribution, direct relationship between producer and